socrates8300/rpocketflow/README.md

 ##### Creating an MCP Server

-You can also create an MCP server using the mcpr crate.
+You can create an MCP server using the `mcpr` crate.
 Here's a simple example:

 ```rust
 use log::{error, info};